 - 1. Summary - 2.
-High growth rates for HFCs will cause significant warming - 3.
-Phasing down HFCs will prevent significant warming - 4.
-Phasing down HFCs will catalyze energy efficiency and significant CO2 reductions - 5.
-Energy efficient alternatives to HFCs are available for all major sectors - 6.
-Business support is growing to phase down HFCs and many companies are already taking action - 7.
-National and regional policy support is growing to phase down HFCs - 8.
-The Montreal Protocol has the experience and expertise to phase down HFCs - 9.
-The consensus is growing to amend the Montreal Protocol to phase down HFCs - 10.
+HFC are used primarily as refrigerants and to make insulating foams - 3.
+High growth rates for HFCs will cause significant global warming - 4.
+Phasing down HFCs will prevent significant warming and climate impacts - 5.
+Phasing down HFCs will catalyze energy efficiency and significant CO2 reductions - 6.
+Energy efficient alternatives to HFCs are available for all major sectors - 7.
+Business support is growing to phase down HFCs and many companies are already taking action - 8.
+National and regional policy support is growing to phase down HFCs - 9.
+The Montreal Protocol has the experience and expertise to phase down HFCs - 10.
+The consensus is growing to amend the Montreal Protocol to phase down HFCs - 11.
 Conclusion